More pictures from other demonstrations

 Demonstration at the Country Craft Market on Saturday, 28 April 2012

 Click on the logo below for more info

 This demo was rained out but was repeated on 28 April 2012.

-Ester is one of the many enterprising people who have risen to the challenge of unemployment.
+Esther is one of the many enterprising people who have risen to the challenge of unemployment.
 She started her own micro business in 1999, producing resist-dyed fabric items.
 Her presence at the Country Craft Market makes a good contribution towards the market's mission to promote only hand-crafted work of the best quality.

-Ester will add extra interest to the Country Craft Market of 28 April by entertaining her visitors with a demonstration of her craft.
+Esther will add extra interest to the Country Craft Market of 28 April by entertaining her visitors with a demonstration of her craft.
 She will also display her range of fabric products that are imbued with her special interpretation of Africa.

 In the modern world of advanced technologies and hardcore commercialism, true craft is often pushed aside in favour of the mass-produced made-to-formula products that fill chain-store shelves or are packed closely onto the rails of clothing stores.
 Any item that is not identical to others of its batch, becomes a reject even though its flaws probably only give it more individuality that all the others of its kind.